 ‘Rise High Bangladesh’ at CUET

-On the second day of its campus activation programme, the export idea contest "Rise High Bangladesh" reached Chittagong University of Engineering and Technology (CUET) on September 14, 2017.
+On the second day of its campus activation programmes, the export idea contest 'Rise High Bangladesh' reached Chittagong University of Engineering and Technology (CUET) on August 18, 2016.

 The puzzle solving contest attracted a large crowd of students.
 They were required to pick a clue card with information on a country's imported goods, and they had to guess the country.
 Successful participants were given prizes.

-Vice-Chancellor of CUET, Professor Dr. Mohammad Rafiqul Alam, welcomed this initiative.
-He said, "We should tap the young minds for ingenious ideas.
-Such initiatives definitely inspire students to contribute more positively to the nation."
-He also emphasized robust usage of information technology for promoting Bangladeshi products in international markets.
+Vice-Chancellor of CUET, Professor Dr. Mohammad Rafiqul Alam, also welcomed this venture.
+He said, "We should tap our young minds for ingenious ideas.
+I believe this kind of initiatives inspire students to contribute more positively to the nation."